Mudslide victims: School founder, real estate broker remembered

 "Roy's life has been in service to his good, loving and ever-forgiving God," Van Hecke said.
 "Thousands have been blessed by the Rohters' friendship and generosity."

-Van Hecke said Rohter, 84, talked about wanting prayers when he died.
+Van Hecke said Rohter, 84, talked about wanting prayers for when he died.

 "He said so many times that after his passing, 'Make sure everyone prays for my soul.'
 We will, Roy!"